saucelabs/sauce-docs/docs/mobile-apps/features/network-capture.md

 - iOS network capture is supported on iOS/iPadOS 14.0 and above.
 - Android network capture is supported on Android 10 and above.
-- only HTTP/HTTPS network traffic is captured
+- Only HTTP/HTTPS network traffic is captured.

 :::